Software Asset Management Best Practices

 Configurability

-No two companies have the same SAM requirements.
-To truly meet the company's requirements, a SAM solution needs to be configurable in terms of the appearance and content of the dashboard, the number and definition of database fields, custom report generation, standard reporting, and inter-operability with other systems within the organization.
-The SAM team should consider the process involved in customizing the solution to best fit the company's needs and objectives.
-In some cases, database programmers are needed to write new reports.
-More advanced solutions include a configuration layer that speeds the customization and even enables administrators to make modifications after the system is installed.
-Key factors include:
+No two companies have the same SAM requirements, so a SAM solution needs to be configurable.
+These include the appearance and content of the dashboard, the number and definition of database fields, custom report generation, standard reporting, and the solution’s integrations with other systems within the organization.

 • The degree to which professional services are needed for initial installation and later modifications